brandonviaje/PrecisionTechCollab/README.md

 - **Spring Boot**

 ## Step-by-Step Guide

+### Option 1: Online Deployable

+The project is deployed and can be accessed directly at: [Precision Tech Movie Catalog](https://precisiontechcollab.onrender.com/index.html)

+You can interact with the catalog and manage movies through the deployed web interface.

+### Option 2: Run Locally

 ### 1. Open the Project in IntelliJ
 - Click on **code** and click on download zip